-Burbage Emergency Planning Group – just a reminder that the Group comprises of two members of the Parish Council (Glenda & Steve), Colin our Vicar, Mary from the Surgery, Gavin the Editor of the Burbage news, Claire from the pub and Sarah.
+Burbage Emergency Planning Group – the Group comprises of two members of the Parish Council (Glenda & Steve), Colin our Vicar, Mary from the Surgery, Gavin the Editor of the Burbage News, Claire from the White Hart and Sarah.
 The Group runs the Burbage Helpline on 810853, the Foodbank and the Whatsapp Group and between us we have a large number of volunteers ready to help those that need it.

 The foodbank is going from strength to strength – thanks to everyone who has donated.
 Open Mondays and Fridays, 1015 am till noon for drop offs only.

 Parish Council – For routine (not Covid 19 matters) needing attention, please contact the Parish Clerk, Joyce Turner at: email@example.com

 Medical Services: Don’t delay seeking medical help because of coronavirus.

 The following came from the local Clinical Commissioning Group of the NHS: People living in Wiltshire are being advised not to let worries about coronavirus stop them asking for medical help for themselves or their children if they become ill, have a serious accident or have a concern about their health.

 They are also being warned that not seeking medical help for symptoms that could be the early warning signs of serious conditions such as cancer could be putting lives at risk.

 The warning comes as new data shows a considerable drop in the number of people coming forward to ask their GP for help and advice during the coronavirus outbreak.

 Recent statistics show that, in Bath alone, the total number of weekly referrals from GPs to the Royal United Hospital have fallen from around 2,000 at the beginning of March to 300 at the end of April.